davidtchiu/davidtchiu.github.io/teaching/cs261/lab2.dice/index.md

   - In case you're using Eclipse or IntelliJ, you'll want to create a new class -- we can just call it `Main`, and write the `public static void main(String[] args)` method, and creating objects, like `BasicDie bd = new BasicDie(6);`.
 To see what methods are available, type `bd.` and your editor should show you a list of accessible methods.

   - Play around with the classes until you see how each of them works.
 Can you see when the `CrookedDie` cheats?
 Does a `CrookedDie` have a history?
 Does it match the rolled values?
+Why or why not?

 - Add a `getNumRolls()` method to `BasicDie` that returns the number of times the die has been rolled.
 After compiling and testing this method on a `BasicDie`, do some experiments to see in which other classes the new method is available.

 - Add a `printHistory()` method to the `HistoryDie` class.
 It should loop through the history array and print out its contents.
-Try to make the printout look pretty and informative, and make sure you include both the value and the number of times it has been rolled in your output.
-For example, on a six-sided die that has been rolled 29 times, the output might look like this:
+Try to make the printout look pretty and informative, and make sure you include both the face value and the number of times it has been rolled in your output.
+For example, on a six-sided die that has been rolled 29 times, the output might look like this (where the left hand side is the face value, and the right hand value is the number of times it has landed on the corresponding face value.):

   ```
   1: 5